DaseinPhaos/alter-intro-std-rs/text/io-readme.md

 It also implements `BufRead`, which would be covered later.

-Finally, the trait defines a `take` method that consumes `self` and returns an adaptor that will read at most `limit` bytes:
+Finally, the trait defines a `take` method that consumes `self` and returns an adapter that will read at most `limit` bytes:

 ```ignore
 pub trait Read {